 They continue: “this integral cannot be evaluated analytically but can be approximated with a Gaussian integral (hence why it’s usually Gaussian) around $\hat{s}$, yielding:”

 \[\begin{align*} \log P(x \mid A) \approx \text{const.} + \log P(\hat{s}) - \frac{\lambda}{2}(x - A\hat{s})^2 - \frac{1}{2} \log \text{det} H \end{align*}\]“where $H$ is the Hessian of the log posterior at $\hat{s}$.”
 This, I did not understand, but I was able to trace through the derivation with Claude’s help and so I’ll write it down before it’s lost once again to the ether.
+The following subsections are me banging out the math and explaining it, so feel free to skip to just before Comparison with SAEs where the final update rule is stated.

 Derivation of Approximation